$40 Course fee includes $20 for course materials, $5 for TSA membership and $15 for Academy t-shirt. No other materials are required.

 - Students focus on the design aspect of engineering by applying drawing and visualization techniques using 3-D software programs.

 - Students receive two class credits at HHS

 - Students receive 6 hours of college credit from Calhoun Community College.

 - Course follows the Project Lead the Way (PLTW) curriculum for POE.

 - Students explore mechanisms, electrical circuits, strength of structures & materials, statics and dynamics, bridge design, and automation.

 - Students earn advanced credit for the class.

 - Pre-requisite is Engineering Design & Drawing or Instructor Approval.

-- Students participate in the Greenpower Electric Car Challenge, job interning/shadowing or other learning opportunities away from school.
+- Students participate in the InSPIRESS project, TSA State competitions, job interning/shadowing or other learning opportunities away from the traditional classroom setting.